jacklinke/cfps/bio/bio.md

 Jack's technology interests include Python, the Django project, HTMX, GIS, graph theory, data storytelling, and visualization.
 He is a frequent contributor to the open source community and a contributing member of the Python Software Foundation.

+His speaking experience includes briefing Generals on topics ranging from budgets to technical concepts, instructing at formal training centers, providing software demonstrations and feature walk-throughs, and he is a Weapons and Tactics Instructor (WTI) as while serving as a Marine Corps Officer.

-Outside of coding, Jack serves as a Marine Corps Officer, solves unusual math and logic problems, and makes a mess in the kitchen.
+Outside of coding, Jack solves unusual math and logic problems, and makes a mess in the kitchen.

 Open Source Projects: